Emaad-Mir/emaad-fastpages/_posts/2022-09-09-Quiz-Outline.md

 ---
 layout: post
-description: Here are some ideas I have for my quiz on code.org.
-Not all of these ideas will be incorporated into the quiz, but some of them will be helpful in establishing the final product.
-I hope this inspires others to be creative with their project!
+description: Below are some ideas I have for my code.org quiz.
+I hope this inspires people to be creative!
 categories: [markdown, week3hacks]
 title: Code.Org Quiz Outline
 image: /images/dark-mode.jpg